IBM/dbb-zappbuild/docs/BUILD.md

 During the initialization phase of the build, a validation of the defined system datasets can be performed.
 The system datasets are configured with the build property `systemDatasets` in [build-conf/build.properties](../build-conf/build.properties), which contains one or multiple references to build property files defining key-value pairs listing the system datasets.
 In zAppBuild the default file is called [datasets.properties](../build-conf/datasets.properties) managed in the `build-conf` folder.

-To enable validation of system datasets specify the option `--checkSystemDatasets`.
+To enable validation of system datasets specify the option `--checkDatasets`.
 It is available in any build scenario.
 Be aware that this functionality is also available as a stand-alone script and find the instructions [here](../utilities/README.md#dataset-validation-utilities)

 ```
 groovyz dbb-zappbuild/build.groovy \